College of Nursing

 Accreditation by the Commission on Collegiate Nursing Education (CCNE)

 The Commission on Collegiate Nursing Education is an autonomous accrediting agency contributing to the improvement of the public’s health.
 A specialized/professional accrediting agency, CCNE ensures the quality and integrity of baccalaureate and graduate nursing programs and of post-baccalaureate nurse residency programs.
-The baccalaureate and master’s degree programs in nursing at Texas A&M University School of Nursing are accredited by the Commission on Collegiate Nursing Education, 655 K Street, NW, Suite 750, Washington, DC 20001, 202-887-6791.
+The baccalaureate and master’s degree programs in nursing at Texas A&M University College of Nursing are accredited by the Commission on Collegiate Nursing Education, 655 K Street, NW, Suite 750, Washington, DC 20001, 202-887-6791.

 Good Academic Standing

 To maintain good academic standing, a BSN student must make a minimum grade of C in all courses, maintain a minimum cumulative 2.0 GPA (on a 4.0 scale), and not be on probationary status.
-If a student fails to meet the requirements above, he or she will be placed on academic probation.
+If a student fails to meet the requirements above, they will be placed on academic probation.
 See Student Rule 12.1 Scholastic Deficiency for additional information.

 Academic Dismissal